-- knowing the date of the birth. - very low chance of uterine scar rupture.
+- knowing the date of the birth and avoiding post-term pregnancy (going overdue).

+- very low chance of uterine scar rupture.

+- avoiding labour.

 An elective repeat caesarean section is planned within the seven days before your due date, so there is still a chance that labour may start naturally.
-1 in 10 women/people due to have a planned caesarean section will go into labour before their due date.
+1 in 10 women due to have a planned caesarean section will go into labour before their due date.